cookiecutter/cookiecutter/docs/advanced/symlinks.rst

 be thought of as a shortcut to a specific file or folder.

 Symlinks will work on most platforms with cookiecutter.
-However, if you expect your template to be used on Windows systems with Python < 3.2, it is recommended that you do not use symlinks or that you handle symlinking in a post-generation hook.
+However, if you expect your template to be used on Windows systems, see the additional information below.

 Using symlinks